 Spectral Evolution’s oreXpress spectrometers are designed for single-user operation in the field during exploration.
 They are rugged and reliable with fixed optics and no moving parts to avoid breakdowns.
 They capture high resolution spectra very quickly so that a geologist can scan more and collect more data for planning a drilling strategy that will maximize return on investment.

-Using the oreXpress with EZ-ID with its two libraries, a geologist can quickly identify an alteration mineral that may not be readily identifiable by sight, matching an unknown sample against a known spectral library.
+Using the oreXpress with EZ-ID with its three libraries, a geologist can quickly identify an alteration mineral that may not be readily identifiable by sight, matching an unknown sample against a known spectral library.
 With EZ-ID the geologist can select specific spectral regions to fine-tune the matching process for a more precise ID.
 If the geologist wants to look at a particular absorption feature, the geologist can highlight that or other features and EZ-ID provides new matches.
 EZ-ID includes a Library Builder module for the inclusion of project and location specific scans of known samples for comparison with target samples.

 EZ-ID works right from the DARWin SP Data Acquisition software included with all SPECTRAL EVOLUTION spectrometers and spectroradiometers.
 All spectra collected with an oreXpress are saved as ASCII files for easy import into other 3rd party analysis software for mine planning, mineral mapping and 3D imaging.